Greater Celandine (Celandine)

 —Medicinal Action and Uses—Alterative, Anti-inflammatory, Antifungal properties, Antiviral properties, Antimicrobial activity, Antitumor, Candida albicans, Choleretic – increase bile flow, diuretic, dyspepsia, Hepatoprotective – liver protection, peptic ulcers, purgative and Streptococcus.
 It is used in jaundice, eczema, scrofulous diseases, etc. #

-Greater celandine acts as a mild , relaxing the muscles of the bronchial tubes, intestines, and other organs.
-A strongly bitter remedy, balmony is principally used to treat gallstones and other problems.
-It stimulates and has a mildly action.
-It can be taken to relieve nausea, vomiting, and intestinal colic, and to expel worms.
-It may also be antidepressant.
+Greater celandine acts as a , relaxing the , intestines, and other organs.
+A strongly bitter remedy, balmony is principally used to treat gallstones and other gallbladder problems.
+It stimulates bile flow and has a mildly laxative action.
+It can be taken to relieve , vomiting, and intestinal colic, and to expel worms.
+It may also be .
 Balmony is a suitable remedy for children.

 The orange-colored, acrid juice is commonly used fresh to cure warts, ringworm and corns, but should not be allowed to come into contact with any other part of the skin.